WriterArtistCoder/cow-simulator/README.md

 ## Release naming algorithm
 Versions will be named what best describes the features added, or the next vegetable in line on this list: [List of vegetables](https://simple.wikipedia.org/wiki/List_of_vegetables)
 ## Version mistakes
 v1.2.2 - Oops, accidentally commited multiple times.
-Source code does not match .jar.
+Source code does not match .jar, and release was deleted later.
 v2.0.0 - Oops, accidentally commited multiple times.
 v2.2.0 - Oops, accidentally commited multiple times.
 Also comitted v2.2.1 before commiting v2.2.0, then decided to merge the two...
 Very confusing, eh?